Over the years, Beamish Museum has appeared in everything from adverts and childrenβs television programmes to documentaries and even feature films!

 We welcomed the worldβs longest-running childrenβs television programme, Blue Peter, to the museum as they stepped back in time for their Book Club.

-Presenter Shini Muthukrishnan and six young Blue Peter viewers donned Edwardian costume to travel back in time and complete history-themed challenges inspired by the book.
+Presenter Shini Muthukrishnan and six young Blue Peter viewers donned Edwardian costume to travel back in time and complete history-themed challenges inspired by the book, You Are History by Greg Jenner.

 We were joined by German TV reporter and journalist Marina Wenk as she filmed a travel segment for Volle Kanne, a magazine show which airs on German public-service broadcaster ZDF.